yanwatts/linlasso/README.md

 # Linear Lasso

 This repository contains code for the Linear Lasso.
+The Linear Lasso is a method used in linear regression that finds the important predictors and calculates it coefficients based on least squares estimation.

 ## Description of the package